mcPython95/cotton-plant-disease-detection/README.md

 The dataset used for this project consists of images of cotton plants with different diseases.
 It includes labels for various diseases such as leaf blight, bacterial blight, and healthy plants.

-You can download the dataset from [this link](https://www.kaggle.com/datasets/janmejaybhoi/cotton-disease-dataset).
+You can download the dataset from <a href="https://www.kaggle.com/datasets/janmejaybhoi/cotton-disease-dataset" target="_blank">this link</a>.

 ## Dependencies